-You should know about what’s happening in Cuauhtémoc.
+You should know about what’s happening in Cuauhtémoc

 Alessandra Rojo de la Vega, Mayor-elect of Cuauhtémoc, Mexico City.
 Photo credit: Nadya Murillo / El Sol de Mexico.